 |

-(formerly Henry), adopted laboratory beagle through
+Jake (formerly Henry), adopted laboratory retiree through

-loving life with his new sisters |
+BONES, loving life with his new sisters |

 When